 If you’ve researched paints either online or at a paint store you’ve no doubt come across paints that say they are a paint and primer in one, so-called “self-priming paints.”
 Simply apply one coat of these paints, they claim, and you’ve painted and primed.

 While many do-it-yourselfer painters may take that claim and run with it, professionals are more cautious, mainly because primer and paint serve different purposes.
-A primer is used for:
+Paint with warranties, A primer is used for:

 Paints are meant to provide a finished look in both color and texture, including a uniform and lasting appearance.
 While professionals such as Eric Morud of Edina-based TruNorth Painting note that combination paint and primers, such as Sherwin Williams Duration, make an excellent primer or paint on its own, he wouldn’t take the shortcut some other painters do and use one coat for both.